Medghazaly/github-slideshow/_posts/0000-01-02-Medghazaly.md

 ---
 layout: slide
-title: "Welcome to our Medghazaly slide!"
+title: "Welcome to our Medghazaly's slide!"
 ---

 This is my github slide